The Messed Up Truth About The 1970s Music Industry

 Sadly, the Runaways' story isn't a stand-alone atrocity in the 1970s music industry.
 This was the decade when R. Dean Taylor released his song "Shadow:" "Body of a woman, mind of a child / Shadow, you sure do drive me wild / You're only 14 years old."
 Men having relationships with underage girls (and sexual intercourse with underage groupies) was so normalized at the time, that no one batted an eyelid over lyrics such as Taylor's.

 As per Rolling Stone, Jimmy Page famously dated groupie Lori Maddox for a few years.
-Maddox was 14 years old when she met Page — he knew this, and he tried to hide this.
+Maddox was 14 years old when she met Page — he knew this, and he tried to hide it.
 According to NPR, Page kept Maddox locked in his room at the Los Angeles Hyatt House hotel, all too aware that he was committing statutory rape.
 Still, although the couple eventually became a common sight at Led Zeppelin's parties, Page was never held accountable for the relationship.

 Overdoses were almost expected of rockstars